mrocklin/thesis/introduction.md

 The top-down view of a sequence of transformations from high to low level is incomplete.
 Domains like statistical uncertainty, differentiation, and distributed computing all provide transformations that start and end within the same intermediate representation.

-Automatic differentiation (AD) has found tremendous use in the computational community specifically due to its composability.
+Automatic differentiation (AD) transforms a source code into a target that computes the derivative of the source.
+Both the source and target codes are in the same language.
+Automatic differentiation has found tremendous use in the computational community specifically due to its composability.
 Source to source AD compilers operate on mature codes that were not written with AD in mind.
 It allows research scientists to reuse previously developed code to develop novel solutions to important problems today.

 Proposed Design